What is UK Cloud?

 The empty file will now open in your browser for you to edit.
 You can click on the icons at the top of the page to do things like create headings and lists and make text bold or italic.
-If you prefer you can also use Markdown syntax to add formatting.
-This is very similar to what you can do in Mattermost and the UK Forums.
+If you prefer, you can also use Markdown to add formatting, which lets you change text to headers, add lists, etc. This is very similar to what you can do in Mattermost.

 The file will be automatically saved when you close it.

-- You may have to put the File Name into Search to help, as the Deleted File List may be long.
+- You may need to put the file name into the search bar to help, as the list of deleted files can be long

-- Also, if it is a recently deleted File, then ensure the List displays Recent First (toggle the up/down arrow).
+- Also, if it is a recently deleted file, then ensure that the list is sorted by the most recent files first (toggle the up/down arrow)

 Changing the order of UK Cloud's header icons

-In the browser view of UK Cloud there is a row of icons at the left hand end of the yellow header bar:
+In the browser view of UK Cloud, there is a row of icons on the left-hand side of the yellow header bar:

-As the screen width is reduced the icons flip from the right into a three dots drop-down menu.
+If the screen width is reduced, the icons will instead be displayed in the three-dots drop-down menu.

-Click on your Avatar in the top right of the header and select Settings.
+- Click on your avatar/circle with your first initial in the top right-hand side of the yellow header bar and select Settings.

-In the left hand pane select App Order.
-Uncheck any you don't want displayed and drag the remaining ones into the order you want.
+- In the panel that appears on the left, select App Order.
+Uncheck any apps that you don't want displayed, and drag the remaining ones into the order you want.

 Click away to something else and your ordering will be saved.

-You can access the calendar by clicking on the correct icon at the top of the screen (3).
-For information about how to use it please take a look at the official documentation.
+You can access the calendar by clicking on the correct icon at the top of the screen (2 in the original screenshot at the top of this page).
+For information about how to use the calendar, please take a look at the official documentation.

 Deck is UK Cloud's project management/Kanban tool.
-You can access it from the top of the screen (4).
-Some documentation about how to use the tools can be found here.
+You can access it from the top of the screen (3).
+Documentation about how to use the tools can be found here.

-A tool for doing simple polls.
-It can be accessed from the top bar (5).
+This is a tool for creating simple polls.
+It can be accessed from the top yellow header (4).

-Forms can be filled in from anywhere, the results are available on the Forms Tab in the UK Cloud.
+Forms can be filled in from anywhere, with results available on the Forms Tab in the UK Cloud.